tlevine/redirect.thomaslevine.com/README.md

 www.thomaslevine.com to go to the same place, so I make thomaslevine.com redirect to www.thomaslevine.com.

-More technically, this includes HTTP responses with codes of 301, ..., but it could include more, like proxying and dynamic DNS.
-What's really relevant to this service is that they are tiny things that need a reliable server but don't need a big server.
+More technically, this currently includes HTTP responses with codes of 301 and 303, but it could include more.
+The relevant part is that these are tiny things that need a reliable server but don't need a big server.

 ## How to use: Set up DNS
 First, you need to add a record to your zone file with your DNS provider.
 If